fprimeau/QUODcarb/src/README.md

   - `opt.co2press` -> turn on or off the pressure dependencies for K0 and pCO2 to fCO2 fugacity factor (p2f)
     - `1 =` on (DEFAULT)
     - `2 =` off

-- OUTPUT:
+OUTPUT:
   - `est` -> 'est' structure with best estimate contains:
     1. p(value) and p(error) where p(x) = -log10(x)
     2. value and average error about the value in 'q', where q(x) = x^(-10)
     3. upper and lower bounds in 'q' space, not symmetric about the value in 'q' space
-  - `csv` ->  csv file with most of est populated in a spreadsheet, contains column headers with labels and units
+  - `csv` ->  csv file with most of `est` populated in a spreadsheet, contains column headers with labels and units
-      - does not include upper and lower errors